samzhang111/wikipedia-jargon/README.md

 - `*.p` --> pickled version of cleaned up, dictionary-fied content of the above
 - `term_differences.csv` --> output, the actual differences in term frequencies

-Warning: I wrote this code in 2015, back when I was a terrible human being.
-I didn't quite have the knack for structuring projects back then, as you can see by the weirdly named files in `all-subjects` (which itself is named in a way that makes it difficult to import).
+### Warning

+I wrote this code in 2015.
+Since then, I think I've gotten a little better at structuring these types of exploratory projects :) (and everything is Python 3 now!).
+I touched it up so I could finally publish a blog post about this: https://sam.zhang.fyi/projects/2017-04-25-wikipedia-jargon/.